digimat/digimat-saia/README.rst

 Open your SAIA Debugger on this node, and try reading/writing some items.
 You can also use SBus *clear* requests with i,o,f and r items.
-For your convenience, you can run the demo node shown above with this command line
+For your convenience, you can run the demo node shown above with this simple command line

 .. code-block:: python